RD Virtual Credit Card

 Q: How do I apply for a US virtual credit card?

-Create an RDVCC Virtual Card account → complete cardholder information → deposit ≥ 20 USDT → pick a Visa or Mastercard US BIN and open.
+Create an RDVCC Virtual Credit Card account → complete cardholder information → deposit ≥ 35 USDT → pick a Visa or Mastercard US BIN and open.
 The whole flow usually takes 5-10 minutes.

 Q: Can overseas credit cards top up Alipay?

 Not recommended.
 The overseas-card → Alipay top-up route involves FX and compliance issues and rarely works smoothly.
-RDVCC Virtual Card takes USDT deposits directly — simple and transparent: tiered 1-2% USDT fee → balance → spend on any US-BIN card.
+RDVCC Virtual Credit Card takes USDT deposits directly — simple and transparent: a flat 0.5% USDT deposit fee → balance → spend on any US-BIN card.

 Q: Does the US virtual card have a monthly fee?

-No. RDVCC Virtual Card charges no monthly or annual fee — an idle card costs nothing.
-Only fees from actual usage apply: a one-off 1 USDT issuance + tiered 1-2% deposits + 2% card top-ups.
+No. RDVCC Virtual Credit Card charges no monthly or annual fee — an idle card costs nothing.
+Only fees from actual usage apply: a one-off issuance from $1 + a flat 0.5% on deposits + card top-ups tiered by monthly volume from 2% down to 0.5%.

 Q: How many US cards can I open?

-One account can open 20+ cards (per the licensed upstream institution’s back-office cap), each with its own limit, MCC whitelist and card label.
+One account can open up to 3 cards by default (closed cards still count).
+Each card can have its own MCC whitelist and card label.
+Contact support to apply for a higher cap.
 Multi-card strategies suit media buyers and e-commerce sellers spreading risk-control exposure.

 Q: US virtual card vs a physical US credit card — what differs?